Norman Heatley Award

 - The award is open to nominees based in the UK or Republic of Ireland only

-- Nominees should be an established career scientist, typically with no more than 15 years of full-time equivalent professional experience.
+- Nominees should be a mid-career scientist, typically with no more than 15 years of full-time equivalent professional experience.

 - This should be experience gained as part of a scientific career excluding time spent in full-time education.
 Time spent as a postgraduate student should not be included e.g. Masters, PhD.
 Time spent as a post-doctoral researcher should be included.